|The Power of Fruit, Beyond Antioxidants|

 What's in the capsules?

-Salvestrols are made from extracts organically grown citrus (reticulata as found in tangerines and mandarin, clemetine and satsuma oranges), bilberry (European blueberry), raspberry, and strawberry which have not been genetically modified or treated with pesticides or anti-fungal agents (the content of each capsule is listed on the product label).
-Salvestrols in North America do not contain grape extracts.
-Salvestrols are encased in vegetable capsules with a rice flour filler.
+Salvestrol capsules consist of citrus bioflavonoids, dried pumpkin, and grapeseed extract (please note that this extract is not derived from grapefruit seed or grape skin) which have not been genetically modified or treated with pesticides or anti-fungal agents (the content of each capsule is listed on the product label).
+Salvestrols are encased in vegetable capsules containing a citrus background and a rice flour filler.
 The quantity of magnesium stearate used in the encapsulation process is very small and is vegetable quality specifically designed for use in the manufacture of food products.

 Are there any side effects?

 There are no known issues with Salvestrol Platinum.